estelle/flexbox/draft/04_flex_examples.md

 Because we turned the &lt;body> into a flex container to enable the appearance of a reordering, we had to declare `flex-direction: column;` to maintain the look and feel.

-XXXX

-On the home page, we want the three sections of the main area to appear side-by-side, stretched to all be equal height.
-We set `display: flex;` on &lt;main> globally.
-Similar to &lt;body>, there should only be one main section per page.
-If we're using a site-wide style sheet, this declaration should still be okay: but if we don't have multi-column layout for the inner pages, we should change the first selector to `body, .home main, section`.
+On the home page, we want the three `section`s of the `main` area to appear side-by-side, stretched to all be equal height.
+We set `display: flex;` on `&lt;main>` globally.
+Similar to `&lt;body>`, there should only be one `&lt;main>` per page.
+If we're using a site-wide style sheet, this declaration should still be okay: but if we don't have multi-column layout for the inner pages, we should change the first selector list to read `body, .home main, section`.

 We didn't declare `flex-direction: row;` as that is the default, so isn't necessary.

-We could have declared `align-items: stretch`, but there was no need to.
+Similarly, we could have declared `align-items: stretch`, but there was no need to as it's also the default.
 If you remember from the [align-items property](link to the align-items property), by default flex items stretch to be height of the flex line.
 This is what we want: we want the sections to be the same height, no matter their content.

 ![Develop mobile first.
 And wide-screen features later](img/4/power-grid-home-nobasis.png)

-With a simple declaration - `display: flex;` - we are 95% of the way to creating our layout as seen in figure ?, but we can perfect our layout a bit.
+We are 95% of the way to creating our layout as seen in figure ? with a simple declaration of `display: flex;`, but we can perfect our layout a bit.
 Making the sections all the same width and aligning the buttons on the bottom of the sections would look better.

 #### sections

 By default, the three sections will stretch to be as tall as the flex line.
 That's good.
-Their flex basis which helps determine the width, is based on the content.
-In our sections, the width of the paragraph is the basis.
-As figure ? shows, the proportions of the sections are based on those paragraphs.
-That's not what we want.
+Their flex basis which helps determine the width, is based on the content which in this case is the width of the paragraph.
+As figure ? shows, that's not what we want.

-To set the width of those sections to be equal, or proportional such as 2:2:3 or 3:3:5, we set the basis to 0, and set growth values reflective of the proportions you want.
+To set the width of those sections to be proportional such as 1:1:1, 2:2:3 or 3:3:5, we set the basis to 0, and set growth values reflective of those proportions.

 We want them to be of equal widths, so we give them all the same basis and growth factor (the two declarations are equal):